phospr/collection-refiner/README.md

-# collection-refiner
+# Phospr\CollectionRefiner

-Get all the good stuff out of your collection
+Making your collections a tad more refined